 - More than 2,800 Tesla Model 3 vehicles (2019 and 2021) and Model Y vehicles (2020 and 2021) were recalled.
 The problem: loose front suspension bolts.
 These may cause instability and adversely impact vehicle controllability.

-- Just 826 Tesla Model Y vehicles (2020 to 2022) were recalled for possible weak suspension knuckles.
+- Just 826 Tesla Model Y vehicles (2020 to 2022) recalled for possible weak suspension knuckles.
 This reportedly caused the suspension links to separate and could lead to a crash.

-- Some 7,600 Teslas were recalled due to airbags that could tear when used.
+- Some 7,600 Teslas recalled due to airbags that could tear when used.
 The issue affects 2021 Model X and Model S Teslas.